-- 8.1.
-If you use a Railcard to purchase a discounted Ticket, you must carry the Railcard (and have it available for inspection) when you travel.
-The Railcard must be within its period of validity when you travel (in other words it should not have expired). - 8.2.
-The Railcard may have additional restrictions which will apply to any Tickets you buy when using it. - 8.3.
-If you have a Railcard, you must ensure that the information on it can be read by rail staff.
-On occasions this printed information will fade over time.
+- 8.1 If you use a Railcard to purchase a discounted Ticket, you must carry the Railcard (and have it available for inspection) when you travel.
+The Railcard must be within its period of validity when you travel (in other words it should not have expired). - 8.2 The Railcard may have additional restrictions which will apply to any Tickets you buy when using it. - 8.3 If you have a Railcard, you must ensure that the information on it can be read by rail staff.
+On occasions this printed information may fade over time.
 If your Railcard starts to become illegible for this reason, we will replace it without charge.
-This can be done at any station with a Ticket office or through the Licensed Retailer from which it was purchased. - 8.4.
-When you buy a national Railcard the full terms and conditions will be provided.
-They are also available from www.railcard.co.uk, and on request from all staffed Ticket offices. - 8.5.
-If you are travelling with a Railcard discounted Ticket and are unable to present the Railcard when asked by the staff or authorised agents of a Train Company, you will be treated as having joined a train without a valid Ticket and Condition 9 will apply. - 8.6.
-However, if you were unable to present the Railcard because you had forgotten to carry it on that particular journey or mislaid it, the Train Company concerned will refund any fare or Penalty Fare paid in accordance with Condition 10. - 8.7.
-In order to claim such a refund, you will need to contact the customer service department of the Train Company that charged you the additional fare or Penalty Fare, providing the full details of your Railcard, together with the additional Tickets you have purchased or any Penalty Fares notices.
-A maximum of one such claim will be considered in any 12 month period.
+This can be done at any station with a Ticket office or through the Licensed Retailer from which it was purchased. - 8.4 When you buy a national Railcard the full terms and conditions will be provided.
+They are also available from www.railcard.co.uk, and on request from all staffed Ticket offices. - 8.5 If you are travelling with a Railcard discounted Ticket and are unable to present the Railcard when asked by the staff or authorised agents of a Train Company, you will be treated as having joined a train without a valid Ticket and Conditions 9.1 9.5 will apply. - 8.6 However, if you were unable to present the Railcard because you had forgotten to carry it on that particular journey or mislaid it, the Train Company concerned will refund any fare or Penalty Fare paid in accordance with Condition 10. - 8.7 In order to claim such a refund, you will need to contact the customer service department of the Train Company that charged you the additional fare or Penalty Fare, providing the full details of your Railcard, together with the additional Tickets you have purchased or any Penalty Fares notices.
+A maximum of one such claim will be considered in any 12-month period.

-9. Travelling without a valid Ticket
+9. Travelling Without a Valid Ticket

-9.1.
-Travelling without a valid Ticket (which includes, where relevant, any supporting documentation such as a Railcard), or being unable to present them when asked is a serious matter.
+9.1 Travelling without a valid Ticket (which includes, where relevant, any supporting documentation such as a Railcard or a Ticket that has not been validated as required by its terms and conditions) or being unable to present them when asked is a serious matter.
 Condition 6 sets out the only circumstances where you may board a train without a valid Ticket.

-If you believe that one of these circumstances applies to you, or that there is another reason that led to you travelling without a valid Ticket or being able to present one, then you should explain this to the member of Train Company staff who has asked to inspect your Ticket.
+If you believe that one of these circumstances applies to you, or that there is another reason that led to you travelling without a valid Ticket or being able to present one, then you should explain this to the member of Train Company staff who has asked to inspect your Ticket

-- 9.2.
-If you are unable to present a valid Ticket when asked and the conditions set out in Condition 6 do not apply, we are permitted in law to take one of the following measures: - 9.2.1.
-To charge you a Penalty Fare on certain trains and stations (see Condition 10 below); or - 9.2.2.
-To charge you the full undiscounted anytime single fare to a station directly served by the train that you are on.
-You will not be entitled to any discounts or special terms, or for a Ticket to a station other than one served by the train that you are on; or - 9.2.3.
-To report you for prosecution.
+- 9.2 If you are unable to present a valid Ticket when asked and the conditions set out in Condition 6 do not apply, we are permitted in law to take one of the following measures: - 9.2.1 To charge you the full undiscounted "anytime" single fare to a station directly served by the train that you are on.
+You will not be entitled to any discounts or special terms, or to a Ticket to a station other than one served by the train that you are on; or - 9.2.2 To charge you a Penalty Fare on certain trains and stations (see Condition 10 below); or - 9.2.3 To report you for prosecution.